 Without a doubt, my mother’s family recipe for chả giò (egg rolls) is always a hit.
 It has the perfect filling with the most satisfying amount of crunch from the deep-fried pastry wrapper.
 They’re always the first dish to go as family members scurry over to get their fair share.
 I’m happy to share our family recipe and spread our own tradition to you all.

-- 1/4 headless shrimp
+- 1/4 pound headless shrimp

-- 1/2 cup carrot, shredded
+- 1/2 cup carrots, chopped

 - 1/2 onion

-- 1 green onion
+- 1 stalk green onion

-- 2 tbs fish sauce
+- 2 tbsp fish sauce

 - 1/2 tsp salt